 The defendants in the Google Analytics cases were companies that used the service on their website.
 They were all small fry compared to Meta: a huge multinational company with vast resources, plenty of political influence, and a compliance business in the millions.
 Even the US government got involved in the case and filed submissions supporting Meta’s arguments.

 And yet, Meta lost.
 Billions of revenue were at stake, yet the company could not secure data transfers to the US despite its enormous resources and know-how.
-This shows beyond all doubt that certain data transfers simply cannot be implemented in a GDPR-compliant way.
+This shows beyond any doubt that certain data transfers cannot be GDPR-compliant no matter what.

 The involvement of the EDPB is also very important in this case.
 As we mentioned, there was some back-and-forth between the DPC and the EDPB, much like in the case of Meta’s targeted advertising (we wrote about it here).

-No European authority objected to the DPC shutting down Meta’s data transfers.
+Crucially, no European authority objected to shutting down Meta’s data transfers.
 There was some disagreement on the fine (which the DPC did not want to impose) and on other aspects of the decision, which is why the EDPB got involved.
 Yet everyone agreed on the crucial point: Meta’s data transfers are illegal.

 What happens next?